 Country Türkiye

 Client ING Bank

 Volume EUR 100 million

 Tenor 15 years

-Product Non-Honoring of Sovereign Financial Obligation (NHSFO)
+Product Non-Honouring of Sovereign Financial Obligation Policy

-Percentage of cover 95%

 Risk Covered Non-payment risk of the Government of Türkiye

 The project is carried out under a turnkey EPC contract by the EPC joint venture.
 The project has been funded by a senior secured project finance facility.